Emma Williams (actress): Television and film

 She made guest appearances on TV in Where The Heart Is and Silent Witness, and appeared in one-off dramas like Four Fathers and Marple – The Body in the Library.
 She appeared in the 2005 BBC TV serial Bleak House as Rosa, Lady Dedlock's "sweet-natured maid."

 Her film debut came in 2001 playing Kirsty in Steve Coogan's The Parole Officer and she appeared in First Night (2011) with Richard E. Grant and Sarah Brightman.

 In 2020, Williams also appeared as a non-celebrity contestant on the second episode of series 2 of the ITV quiz show Beat the Chasers, when she played for £10,000 against all four chasers.
 In April 2022, she portrayed Freya Marsh in an episode of the BBC soap opera Doctors.

 Concerts and radio

 Williams appeared as a guest vocalist on Michael Ball's Past and Present concert tour, which was filmed for DVD at the Royal Albert Hall.
 She has appeared as a guest artist on Friday Night Is Music Night twice for BBC Radio 2 in 2009, singing "Time to Say Goodbye" and "Over the Rainbow" and singing several numbers for a Rodgers and Hammerstein special at the Theatre Royal Drury Lane in 2015.
 Auditioned for Lucie Miller in Big Finish's 8th Doctor Adventures range.

 Personal life

 On 3 October 2011 Williams married Matthew Henaughan whom she met in 2009.
 They divorced in 2013.

-In spring 2018, Williams married James Newton, a drummer.
+In 2018, Williams married James Newton, a drummer.
 They met whilst working together in a musical in 2015.
 They ran the 2019 London marathon, to raise money for a cancer charity.
 The couple have a daughter born in 2019.